We've independently reviewed this article to make sure it's as accurate as we can make it.

 They’re big, bulky, and need to be sat on a pretty thin window frame.
 Removing them isn’t exactly an attractive proposition.

 All of that said – they do need cleaned!
 A dirty air conditioner is only going to cause you problems.
-Dust problems, air quality problems, energy bill problems… you’ll have 99 problems and that window ac will definitely be one.
-So can we clean them without the hassle of removing them?
-In short:
+Dust problems, air quality problems, energy bill problems… you’ll have 99 problems and that window ac will be most of them.

-To Clean A Window Air Conditioner Without Removing It:
+How To Clean A Mounted Window Air Conditioner:

 - Turn it off.
 Disconnect entirely from the wall.